CPC data not collected

 advertiser.com, and have your ads direct to a third-party site that redirects to your landing page.

-- A user clicks an AdWords ad which sends them to
+- A user clicks a Google Ads ad which sends them to

 www.example.com?gclid=XDFredirects the browser to